 Nursing is a very well-known major with 224,108 graduations annually.
 It is rated 3rd most common out of the 384 common majors offered at U.S. schools.

 Students who graduate with a Nursing degree have a 6.0% boost in salary when compared to other college grads.
 This means the degree is ranked 34 out of 121 with respect to income potential.
 Nursing graduates will earn an average of $53,333 for their starting career pay and $70,116 for their mid-career pay.

 Below you'll see a list of the best colleges and universities to study Nursing.
 Our ranking methodology takes into account education quality, average earnings of graduates, accreditation, and several other relevant factors.

 Every student who is interested in Nursing needs to check out University of Pennsylvania.
-University of Pennsylvania offers graduate degrees in nursing for those interested in an advanced degree.
+Nursing majors from University of Pennsylvania get a earnings boost of around 21.8% above the average earnings of nursing graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
-Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
+Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.